blockchain/lib-exchange-client/android/docs/TradingApi.md

 ## getOrders

-> List&lt;OrderSummary&gt; getOrders(symbol, from, to, status, page)
+> List&lt;OrderSummary&gt; getOrders(symbol, from, to, status, limit)

 Get a list orders

 Returns live and historic orders, defaulting to live orders.
-Returns at most 50 results, use pagination to return further results
+Returns at most 100 results, use timestamp to paginate for further results

 ### Example